 Presenting a blend of technical skills and transferable skills, alongside this relevant experience, positions you as a well-rounded and highly qualified candidate in the job market.
 This comprehensive approach demonstrates not only your capability in your field but also your adaptability and readiness to tackle professional challenges.

-Learn how to write a CV that is professional, looks polished and meets all the requirements of the UK job market.
+Learn how to use a student CV template to write a CV that is professional, looks polished and meets all the requirements of the UK job market.

 Here is what comes next: